Azure-Samples/azure-sql-db-prisma/README.md

 ## Folder Structure

-- `/api`: the NodeJs Azure Function code used to provide the backend API, called by the Vue.Js client.
+- `/api`: the NodeJs Azure Function code used to provide the backend API, called by the Vue.Js client
-- `/api/rest`: contains the Azure Function that provides REST endpoint support
+- `/api/src/functions/rest.ts`: contains the Azure Function that provides REST endpoint support
-- `/api/graphql`: contains the Azure Function that provides GraphQL endpoint support
+- `/api/src/functions/graphql.ts`: contains the Azure Function that provides GraphQL endpoint support
 - `/api/prisma`: contains the Prisma model
 - `/client`: the Vue.Js client.
 Original source code has been taken from official Vue.js sample and adapted to call a REST or GraphQL client instead of using local storage to save and retrieve todos